Winnti Scenario: Biotech R&D Espionage

 What points to it:

-- The Azure BI project ran a major quarterly data refresh during the same 90-day window.
+- The Azure BI project ran a major quarterly data refresh during the same period.

 - Initial DLP review attributes most outbound HTTPS volume to the BI workload.